Experiential Learning

 Link to UTSC Timetable

-There are two (simultaneous) parts to the CTL Community Engaged Learning experience:
+There are two (simultaneous) parts to CTLB03H3 Introduction to Community Engaged Learning:

 1. Students attend (*MANDATORY*) weekly class meeting (Thursdays, 11am-1pm) and complete associated ASSIGNMENTS.